-- Remove victim to fresh air and keep at rest in a position comfortable for breathing. - · Get medical attention / advice immediately. - · When breathing stops, give an artificial respiration after securing the loosening respiratory tract in the clothing.
+- Remove victim to fresh air and keep at rest in a position comfortable for breathing. - · Get medical attention / advice immediately. - If breathing stops, give an artificial respiration after loosening the clothing.

-• Get medical advice/attention immediately when the cough and phlegm, etc. are awful.
+• Get medical advice/attention immediately when the cough and phlegm, etc. are severe.